jte236/302-CMS-Source-Code/content/posts/post3.md

+---
+title: "Learning Report for Module 2"
+date: 2020-08-30T00:00:00-04:00
+draft: false
+---

 Today was interesting.
 We tried to have our in-person class online due to the lack of students able to come into class.
 I thought the first part of the class went well.
 The part that was hard for me was when we broke into groups.
 I felt doing this over zoom was extremely difficult.
 But overall, it was that bad of an experience.
 Let's now move on to the I can statement for this week and how we covered them.
 Let's go through each one:

 1. I can identify and define key concepts in (web) content management